buildfirst/buildfirst/README.md

 # Installation

 You'll need **Node.js**, refer to [this link](http://nodejs.org/download/ "Node.js Downloads") to install it.
-You'll also need to clone this repository, make or change directory to your development directory, and then clone this repository.
+You'll also need to clone this repository: move to your development directory, and then just clone, like below.

 You can simply use [git](http://git-scm.com/ "git source control") to `clone` the repository.